 I’ve tried everything to forget toxic exes – hypnosis, mantras, meditation, law of attraction, yoga, facial tapping techniques, acupuncture, Ayurvedic enemas, rebound relationships, going out with friends, dancing the night away, being set up on dates, random make outs, blocking/unblocking, following/unfollowing, tagging/un-tagging, new hairstyles, “ridding-my-life-of-toxicity” quote posting… you name it.
 Nothing worked.

 In the end, I just hated myself more as I watched my emotional and financial wallets drain.

-This left me no choice but to inflate, pedestal, and romanticize someone whose absence I was more fearful of accepting than the empathetic bankruptcy, relational ineptness, emotional disconnection, narcissism, and f*cktardery I was afraid of acknowledging.
+This left me no choice but to inflate, pedestal, and romanticize someone whose absence I was more fearful of accepting than the empathetic bankruptcy, relational ineptness, disconnection, and narcissism I was afraid of acknowledging.

 Acknowledgment is scary because it goes hand-in-hand with acceptance.
 And once you accept who someone has revealed themselves to be, you then have to bring the focus back to yourself and identify your own dysfunction that got you to this point.

 I think about those exes now that I worked so hard to forget and honestly, I’m glad that I didn’t find a way to impose selective amnesia.

 Without my memories, I wouldn’t have this blog.

 I wouldn’t have the empathy that I have, the obsession with helping everyone I can out of pain and suffering that I know all too well, and an appreciation for the people in my life who consistently show me that a memory is the last thing they ever want us to be.

 I actually BLAME my inability to forget exes on most of my relational, professional, and emotional success.
 This isn’t about obsessing over the past.
 It’s about psychologically positioning yourself to forget what you need to so that you can redirect your focus and reclaim your life.